Articles

 Apart from guaranteeing the independence of Cuba, the treaty also forced Spain to cede Guam and Puerto Rico to the United States.
 Spain also agreed to sell the Philippines to the United States for the sum of $20 million.
 The U.S. Senate ratified the treaty on February 6, 1899, by a margin of only one vote.

-READ ALSO: Is it customary to tip a chiropractor?
+READ ALSO: Is it mandatory to give permanent address in passport?

 What was yellow journalism who did it and why?